Lab 6: Visualizing categorical data with D3

 Step 5.3: Filtering the projects by the selected year

 Selecting a wedge doesn’t really do that much right now.
-However, the ability to select a wedge becomes truly powerful when handled by the parent page.
+However, the ability to select a wedge becomes truly powerful when handled by the parent projects page.

 In src/routes/projects/+page.svelte, add a variable to hold the selected index: